sebastienrousseau/crypto-service/packages/crypto-lib/README.md

 ## What's included

-Within the download you'll find all the crypto service source files grouped into the *dist* folder.
+Within the download you'll find all the crypto lib source files grouped into the *dist* folder.

 You'll see something like this: